jsreport/docs/docs/v3-migration-guide.md

 ## fs store modification synces
 The `extensions.fs-store.syncModifications` was removed because the jsreport now synces changes between multiple servers in the cluster using the journal file.

+Also because of the journal file, the `jsreport-fs-store-aws-sns-sync` and `jsreport-fs-store-azure-sb-sync` extensions are no longer needed.
+You don't need to install these and the sync will just work implicitly by design.
+Please remove them from your docker image or package.json.

 In case you want the original external modifications monitoring through file system polling, use the config `extensions.fs-store.externalModificationsSync=true`.